BeamApp/Transit/tests/objc-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## SBJson
+## SBJson4

-Copyright (C) 2007-2013 Stig Brautaset.
+Copyright (C) 2007-2014 Stig Brautaset.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: